-So, what are the growth mindset qualities and how can you adopt a growth mindset to create change?
+Some people either possess or foster a different style of thinking that helps them to find success, and so, they have growth mindset qualities, whereby they want to succeed.
+So, what are the growth mindset qualities, and how can you adopt a growth mindset to create change?
 Or improve your chances of success?

-In contrast, those with a growth mindset will believe that they have the power to make a change.
-They seek out opportunities, they want to grow and they want to improve.
+In contrast, those with a growth mindset will believe they have the power to make a change.
+They seek out opportunities, they want to grow, and they want to improve.
 Individuals don't hold themselves back as they go out and get what they want.

-They are mindful of who they are, how they want to grow and constantly learning.
+They are mindful of who they are, how they want to grow, and constantly learning.
 Mindfulness is closely related.
 What is mindfulness?
-Your relationship to yourself and awareness.
-Mindset, on the other hand, talks to the way you approach others and your growth.
+Your relationship to yourself and self-awareness.
+On the other hand, mindset talks about the way you approach others and your growth.